amazon-archives/amazon-ecs-interstella-workshop/workshop1/readme.md

 Under **Container Definitions**, click on the monolith container definition you created earlier.
 You'll see the Standard options that you had set.
 Scroll down to **Storage and Logging** options and find the **Log configuration** section.
 Select **awslogs** from the *Log driver* dropdown.
 For *Log options*, enter the name of the CloudWatch log group that you created in step 7 and enter the AWS region of the log group.

 ![CloudWatch Logs integration](images/2-awslogs-config.png)

+*Note: The AWS region is where you're running the workshop, so if you created the stack in Ireland, the region would be eu-west-1.
+The screenshot above is just an example from running the stack in us-east-2.*

 Click **Update** to finalize the updates to the container definition, and click **Create** to create the new revision of your task definition.
 Notice your task definition's revision number incremented.